slimline33/OpenEPaperLink-IOBROKER-JavaScript/README.md

 # OpenEPaperLink JavaScript for IOBROKER
-A Script for receiving the websocket from the OpenEPaperLink project -> https://github.com/jjwbruijn/OpenEPaperLink
+A Script for receiving the websocket stream from the OpenEPaperLink project -> https://github.com/jjwbruijn/OpenEPaperLink

 Unfortunately, the original adapter for the iobroker is no longer being developed.
 I have therefore written a script that retrieves the data.
 It can't do more than retrieve, but it reacts to the buttons accordingly.